Clashes erupt after Iraqi Shiite cleric resigns, 15 dead

 Protests also broke out in the Shiite-majority southern provinces, with al-Sadr’s supporters burning tires and blocking roads in the oil-rich province of Basra and hundreds demonstrating outside the governorate building in Missan.

-Iran considers intra-Shiite disharmony as a threat against its influence in Iraq and has repeatedly attempted to broker dialogue with al-Sadr.
+Iran considers intra-Shiite disharmony as a threat to its influence in Iraq and has repeatedly attempted to broker dialogue with al-Sadr.

 In July, Al-Sadr's supporters broke into the parliament to deter his rivals in the Coordination Framework, an alliance of mostly Iran-aligned Shiite parties, from forming a government.
 Hundreds have been staging a sit-in outside the building for over four weeks.
 His bloc has also resigned from parliament.
 The Framework is led by al-Sadr's chief nemesis, former Prime Minister Nouri al-Maliki.